The Problem with Health Anxiety Medications

 In other words, I have no way of knowing how large a role sertraline played, if any, in my 60-day health anxiety recovery.

-What I can say is that as a result of the extensive research I did for this post, I’m (very gradually) weaning myself off of sertraline - and feeling better than ever! 😀
+What I can say is that as a result of the extensive research I did for this post, I’ve come off of sertraline - and feeling better than ever! 😀

 How to overcome health anxiety (with or without the aid of medication)